For the 2020 season of classical performances at the Greek theater in Siracusa, the INDA Foundation has chosen to report:

-The tragedy was written while the author was at the court of Archelaus, king of Macedonia, around 400 BC Euripides died a few months after completing it.
-The work was performed in Athens a few years later, under the direction of the son of the same name, or perhaps of his nephew, there is no certainty.
+The tragedy was written while the author was in the court of Archelaus, king of Macedonia, around 400 BC.
+Euripides died a few months after completing it.
+The work was performed in Athens a few years later, under the direction of the son of the same name, or perhaps his grandson, there is no certainty.
 Dionysus, god of wine, theater and physical and mental pleasure, was born from the union between Zeus and Semele, a mortal woman.
-However the sisters of the woman and the nephew Penteo (king of Thebes) out of envy spread the word that Dionysus was not actually born of Zeus, but from a relationship between Semele and a common man, and that the story of the relationship with Zeus was alone a story invented to mask the “escapade”.
+However, the sisters of the woman and the nephew Penteo (king of Thebes) out of envy spread the rumor that Dionysus was not actually born from Zeus, but from a relationship between Semele and an ordinary man, and that the story of the relationship with Zeus was only a story invented to mask the “escapade”.
 Dionysus was therefore considered a common mortal.

-Dionysus wants to convince all Thebes to be a god and not a man.
-To do this it induces a germ of madness in all the Theban women, who therefore fled to Mount Citerone to celebrate rituals in his honor, thus becoming bacchae, that is, women who celebrate the rites of Bacchus, another name for Dionysus.
-Meanwhile his brother Oreste, helped by Pilade and his sister Elettra, killed Clitennestra, his mother, to avenge the killing of his father Agamemnon.
+Iphigenia managed not to be killed by her father Agamemnon who wanted to sacrifice her to the goddess Artemis who intervened by replacing her with a deer, and bringing the princess to Tauride.
+Becoming a priestess at the temple of Artemis, she found herself forced to perform the crude task of performing the ritual sacrifice of every foreigner who landed on the Tauric peninsula.
+Meanwhile his brother Oreste, helped by Pilade and his sister Elettra, killed Clytemnestra, his mother, to avenge the killing of his father Agamemnon.
 Tormented by the Erinyes, Oreste is often prey to attacks of madness.
-Appointed by Apollo to steal a sacred statue of Artemis to be brought to Athens to be freed from torment, he went with Pilade to Tauride, not knowing of the presence of his sister, but was captured along with his friend, and taken to the temple to be killed, as usual.
-Iphigenia and Orestes recognize each other, and concoct the escape, taking with them the statue of Artemis.
+Charged by Apollo to steal a sacred statue of Artemis to be brought to Athens to be freed from torment, he goes with Pilade to Tauride, not knowing of the presence of his sister, but is captured together with his friend, and taken to the temple to be killed, as usual.
+Iphigenia and Orestes recognize each other, and plan the escape, carrying the statue of Artemis with them.

-Despite the good intentions and the sound values proposed by the Best Speech (personification of the virtues of tradition), in the end the Worst Speech prevails (personification of the new philosophies) through quirky reasoning.
-Fidippide learns the lesson and together with his father Strepsiade manages to send away two creditors; his father is happy, but the situation immediately gets out of hand: Fidippide starts to beat him, and in front of his protests his son shows him that he has all the right to do it.
-Exasperated and furious, Strepsiade then burned the Pensieve of Socrates, among the frightened cries of the disciples.
+The philosopher, after a brief dialogue, decides to commit himself to instruct him: he puts on a cloak and a crown and invokes the arrival of the Clouds, the divinities he adored, who appear punctually on the scene.
+Strepsiade, however, cannot understand anything of the pseudo-philosophical discourses that are made to him (parody of Socratic and sophistic philosophy) and is therefore chased away.
+Phidippides, intrigued by his father’s stories, finally decides to go and visit the pensieve and when he arrives he attends the debate between the Best Speech and the Worst Speech.
+Despite the good intentions and sound values proposed by the Best Speech (personification of the virtues of tradition), in the end the Worst Speech (personification of the new philosophies) prevails through quibbling reasoning.
+Phidippides learns the lesson and together with his father Strepsiade manages to send away two creditors; his father is happy, but the situation immediately gets out of hand: Phidippides begins to beat him, and in the face of his protests the son shows him that he has every right to do so.
+Exasperated and furious, Strepsiade then sets Socrates’ Pensieve on fire, amid the frightened cries of the disciples.